tararoys/simple-documentation-process/_posts/2014-04-01-setting-up-jekyll-tutorial.markdown

 ```
 I start the server, go to google, and type in http://0.0.0.0:4000.
 I see [a jekyll blog that looks like this](/GettingStartedWithJekyllWebsites/002my-new-jekyll-site.html)
+I click on the post.
+I see a link to a post called [Welcome to Jekyll!](/GettingStartedWithJekyllWebsites/003post-on-jekyll.html).
+If you click on it, you see an example post.

  {%endraw%}